moigamitecnologias/ScrapeServ/client/README.md

 # Client

 This client is made as a reference implementation in Python for how your app might parse a response from the API.
+All code is in `client.py`.

 You should send an HTTP request and parse the multipart/mixed response (see the [standard](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)).
 The parts are as described in the project README.